arvestad/exv/README.md

 + `-h`, `--help` -- Show basic usage.
 + `-nr`, `--no-row-numbers` -- suppress an initial column with row numbers.
 + `-f`, `--format` -- Choose from a large number of output formats.
-These are formats implemented by `tabulate`, see list below.
+These are formats implemented by [tabulate](https://pypi.org/project/tabulate/), see list below.
 + `--version` -- Show version number.

 ### Output formats